F-Stack/f-stack/dpdk/doc/guides/nics/fm10k.rst

 There is no change to the PMD API.
 The RX/TX handlers are the only two entries for vPMD packet I/O. They are transparently registered at runtime RX/TX execution if all required conditions are met.

-1. To date, only an SSE version of FM10K vPMD is available.
-    To ensure that vPMD is in the binary code, set ``CONFIG_RTE_LIBRTE_FM10K_INC_VECTOR=y`` in the configure file.

 Some constraints apply as pre-conditions for specific optimizations on bulk packet transfers.
 The following sections explain RX and TX constraints in the